1960 Winter Olympics: Speed skating

 Women were allowed to compete in the Olympic speed skating competition for the first time in 1960.
 Multiple nations had requested the inclusion of women's speed skating events in the program for the 1956 Games, but the request was rejected by the IOC.
 The issue was revisited for the 1960 Games, and since women had been competing internationally since 1936 and there was a World Championship for women's speed skating, the IOC agreed to four events; 500, 1,000, 1,500, and 3,000 meters (the same as the number of men's events).
 Most of the events were held on the Squaw Valley Olympic Skating Rink, which was an outdoor skating oval, and featured artificial ice, a first for the Olympic speed skating competition.
-Given the altitude and the artificial ice, the rink was the fastest in the world, as evidenced by Norwegian Knut Johannesen’s world record in the 10,000 meter event.
+Given the altitude and the artificial ice, the rink was the fastest in the world, as evidenced by Norwegian Knut Johannesen's world record in the 10,000 meter event.
 At 15:46.6 he was the first skater ever to break the 16-minute barrier, and eclipsed the previous world record by 46 seconds.
 Despite Johannesen's victory, the Soviets dominated the speed skating events, winning all but two of the races.
 Yevgeny Grishin won both the 500 and 1,500 meter races, though he shared the 1,500 meter gold medal with Norwegian Roald Aas.
-Grishin said that “watching the Soviet flag wave in the blue American sky” was the proudest moment of his life.
+Grishin said that "watching the Soviet flag wave in the blue American sky" was the proudest moment of his life.
 Lidiya Skoblikova from the Soviet Union was the other double gold medalist, when she won the 1,500 and 3,000 meter events.
 Polish skaters Helena Pilejczyk and Elwira Seroczyńska placed second and third in the 1,500 meter event, which were Poland's only medals of the Games.
 They were just the second and third Poles ever to win Winter Olympic medals.

 Alpine skiing

-Despite the lack of facilities at Squaw Valley, the resort did have steep mountain slopes in close proximity, resulting in some of the most difficult alpine skiing courses in Olympic history.
+Despite the facilities being constructed from scratch at Squaw Valley, the resort did have steep mountain slopes in close proximity, resulting in some of the most difficult alpine skiing courses in Olympic history.
 Both men and women competed in the downhill, giant slalom and slalom with all 6 events held between February 20 and 26.
 The men's downhill was won by Frenchman Jean Vuarnet who changed the sport by becoming the first Olympic champion to use metal skis.
 Swiss skier Roger Staub won the giant slalom and Ernst Hinterseer from Austria was the slalom champion.
 German Heidi Biebl won the women's downhill, Yvonne Rüegg of Switzerland won the giant slalom and Anne Heggtveit from Canada won the slalom.
 Penny Pitou of the United States was the only multiple medal winner with two silvers in the downhill and giant slalom.